cdeitrick/Lolipop/README.md

 	--fixed                     The minimum frequency at which to consider a mutation fixed.
 Defaults to
 	                            1 - `uncertainty`
-	-s, --significant           [0.15] The frequency at which to consider a genotype significantly greater than zero.
+	-s, --significant           [0.15ither 'similarity' or 'dtw'] The frequency at which to consider a genotype significantly greater than zero.
 	-f, --frequencies           [0.10] The frequency cutoff to use when sorting genotypes.
 	                            May be a comma-separated string of frequencies, or a set inverval